key4hep/k4EDM4hep2LcioConv/doc/LCIO2EDM4hep.md

 available in EDM4hep.
 They use the `"FromType"` and `"ToType"` collection parameters to get the necessary type information.

-The AssociationCollections in EDM4hep are then created using `createAssociations`.
+The LinkCollections in EDM4hep are then created using `createLinks`.

 ## Converting entire events
 Converting an entire event can be done calling the `convertEvent`.
 This can also